,

 Do AI ads work?
-That’s the question I kept asking myself as I scrolled past yet another suspiciously perfect-looking person holding up a product, delivering a script that sounds almost human, and promising to revolutionize my skincare routine or fix my posture or whatever.
+That’s the question I kept asking myself as I scrolled past yet another suspiciously perfect looking person holding up a product, delivering a script that sounds almost human, and promising to fix my posture or whatever.

 My first reaction was skepticism.
 These look… off.
 Like something from the uncanny valley.
 Would anyone actually click on these?